examon/bsc_msc_thesis/thesis.md

 ```
 TODO?

-- some summary of existing/simmilar solutions?
+- some summary of existing or similar solutions?
 - move LLVM chapter into Implementation?
+- write somewhere what we expect from the method, what we implemented, how it
+handles experiment and what are the results.

 ```